Sairang

 Sairang is a town in the Aizawl district of the Indian state of Mizoram.
+Due to its proximity with Aizawl city, it acts as a satellite town of the city.

 History

-After the British invasion of 1871-1872, Bengali traders set up the first market place in Mizoram in Changsil on the tlawng river, when the British established control in the 1890s, the market moved up to Sairang.
-According to Administration report of 1922, there were 13 shops in Sairang.
+After the British invasion of 1871-1872, Bengali traders set up the first marketplace in Mizoram in Changsil.

-Up to the 1940s the road from Aizawl to Sairang was only a cart road.
-Improvement of the road started only in 1896.

 Sairang is the nearest town with river from Aizawl which is about 14 kilometers.
 The journey of about 140 Kilometers from Sairang to Silchar via Tlawng river used to take about 15–30 days during the 1890s depending upon the season and water level on a flat water boat.